replicatedhq/replicated-docs/docs/intro.md

-# Welcome to Replicated Documenation
+# Welcome to Replicated Documentation